-Please note that before performing an incremental backup, you must take a full backup.
+Before performing an incremental backup, you must take a full backup.
 For more details about incremental backup, refer to Block-Level Incremental Backup in the EDB Postgres Backup and Recovery User Guide available at the EDB website.

 The following table describes the ${\tt BACKUP}$ options: